tldr-pages/tldr/pages/common/ copyq.md

 `copyq add {{firstline\nsecondline}}`

-- Print content of the first 3 items on the clipboard history:
+- Print the content of the first 3 items in the clipboard history:

 `copyq read 0 1 2`

-- Copy file contents into the clipboard:
+- Copy a file's contents into the clipboard:

 `copyq copy < file.txt`

-- Copy JPEG images into the clipboard:
+- Copy a JPEG image into the clipboard:

 `copyq copy image/jpeg < image.jpg`